 A drizzle of it rounds up this incredible dessert.

 - Dulce de leche: if you never tried this delectable sweet jam, you certainly should!
 I use it regularly since it's our most popular spread here in Argentina.
-I use my homemade dulce de leche recipe for this recipe, but you can easily buy it online.
+I use my dulce de leche recipe from scratch or this easy 1-ingredient dulce de leche, but you can easily buy it online.
 Links are in the Notes section of the recipe card below.

 - How much should you add?
 Oh, as much as you want, probably!
 I drizzle about half a cup on top of the cake and then pass a small jar with more sauce so everyone can flood the bowl with as much caramel or dulce de leche as they want.